Hollowell Sailing Club |Hollowell | Northampton | NN6 8RN | 01604 740328 (sailing days only)

 Lowering the engine first will make the job easier!

-2. Unclip carabiner on the main pulling rope near the apex of the boat shed.
+2. Unclip on the main pulling rope near the apex of the boat shed.
 Throw it into the boat.

 3. Pull powerboat out of shed.
 Load the boat with your equipment - petrol, radios etc.